 The purpose of the pub Whatsapp bot would be to chat with friends and family, by simply chatting back and forth through a webhook.
 The communication happens via a simple HTTP request initiated from Both ends.
 No need for any other communication protocols.

-The Whatsapp Webhook API doesn’t support phone number verification via Phone Number, which is why we would need to build our own mechanism of verifying the user.
+The Whatsapp Webhook API doesn’t support phone number verification via Phone Number, which is why we would need to build our own mechanism for verifying the user.
 This is something that needs to be done on both sides of the communication (Web Server and Mobile App), so two things need to happen:

 - 1) Pub Whatsapp has a unique ID for the user that needs to be established on both sides